 - Readily available (you can buy them at almost any mass retailer)

 - Durable if you have a child who might be rough with it

 - Not the highest quality

 - Difficulty staying in tune

 What gets confusing about some of the lower cost kids guitar brands is that a lot of them have some pretty great reviews.
-When reading the reviews you have to remember that getting a guitar from your grandma at Christmas is different than buying a quality musical instrument that is really going to spark an interest in learning to play.
-When you are shopping for a children’s guitar you need to remember that a lot of people don’t really know how a guitar is supposed to sound.
-I think there are people who basically shop for something that looks like a guitar and has a cool looking, kid friendly paint job and then there are people who play guitar themselves and would never consider buying a guitar at a big box store.
+When reading the reviews, you have to remember that getting a guitar from your grandma at Christmas is different than buying a quality musical instrument that is going to spark an interest in learning to play.
+When you are shopping for a children’s guitar, you need to remember that a lot of people don’t know how a guitar is supposed to sound.
+I think some people basically shop for something that looks like a guitar and has a cool looking, kid-friendly paint job and then there are people who play guitar themselves and would never consider buying a guitar at a big box store.
 The First Act Discovery line are in the former category.
 Kids are going to love the way these guitars look, and they are small enough that kids will find them easy to hold and mess around with.

 My philosophy is that you get what you pay for, so if you want a good quality beginner guitar that you can use to teach your kids guitar, then you will probably want to look at guitars in a higher price range.
 If, however, you want something inexpensive that your Disney, SpongeBob, or Spiderman obsessed kids can mess around with and you don’t have to worry if they damage it, yes, the First Act Discovery Line is a good option.